Skip to main content

 Web update: 2022

-• In 2014, nearly all children lived in census tracts in which HAP concentrations combined to exceed the 1-in-100,000 cancer risk benchmark.
+• In 2014, nearly all children lived in census tracts in which HAP concentrations combined exceeded the 1-in-100,000 cancer risk benchmark.
+In addition, nearly all schools were located in census tracts where HAPs concentrations combined to exceed the 1-in-100,000 cancer risk benchmark.

-• In 2014, 0.3% of children lived in census tracts in which HAPs combined to exceed the 1-in-10,000 cancer risk benchmark.
-The pollutants that contributed most to this result were formaldehyde, benzene, carbon tetrachloride, and acetaldehyde, Formaldehyde and benzene are carcinogenic to humans, and carbon tetrachloride and acetaldehyde are considered likely to be carcinogenic to humans.
+• In 2014, 0.3% of children lived in census tracts in which HAPs combined exceeded the 1-in-10,000 cancer risk benchmark.
+The pollutants that contributed most to this result were formaldehyde, benzene, carbon tetrachloride, and acetaldehyde.
+Formaldehyde and benzene are carcinogenic to humans, and carbon tetrachloride and acetaldehyde are considered likely to be carcinogenic to humans.

 • In 2014, 0.1% of children lived in census tracts in which at least one HAP exceeded the benchmark for health effects other than cancer.
 In almost all cases, this result was attributable to the pollutant acrolein, which is a respiratory irritant.
 More than 90% of acrolein emissions are from wood-burning fires and mobile sources such as cars, trucks, buses, planes, and construction equipment.